 Excluding Christmas it is the only other time of year my entire family get together.
 Bella’s charm (and turkey) are the only thing that get us all in the same country at the same time and if I could return from Oz for it, I would.
 In celebration of what would have been my 10th year I’ve put together the ultimate guide for anyone considering joining the big Bella family.

-So get the glue gun out, it’s time to make those fairy wings, practise the dad dancing and find the face glitter as Bella is an intimate affair that will make you fall head over heals.
+So get the glue gun out, it’s time to make those fairy wings, practice the dad dancing and find the face glitter as Bella is an intimate affair that will make you fall head over heals.

 So what’s the Craic?

-Set over 7 stages Belladrum Tartan Heart showcases comedy, arts, music, dance and debates with family friendly as the focus.
-There’s not many other places on the planet you can learn to juggle, attend a ceilidh, mingle with steam punks, do karaoke with a ukelele band, watch Tom Jones and practise yoga all on the same night.
+Set over 7 stages Belladrum Tartan Heart Festival showcases comedy, arts, music, dance and debates with family friendly as the focus.
+There’s not many other places on the planet you can learn to juggle, attend a ceilidh, mingle with steam punks, do karaoke with a ukelele band, watch Tom Jones and practice yoga all on the same night.
 Heck, all before tea time.
 For ten years we’ve been rocking up and Bella still never fails to blow our socks off.

 Keeping in mind the family friendly theme, Bella kindly offer all children under 12 to attend for free!
 Yup, that’s right you’d pay more for a carrier bag than you do for 3 days of entertainment, arts and “accommodation” for your wee one!

 Also note because of this, some absolute numpties try and SELL children’s tickets.
 Please do not be fooled into buying one – all children under 12 go free.
 Although you will need to book an actual ticket, you don’t need to pay for it.